 There are a number of ways in which you can create and DIY beautiful useful storage in the home.
-One of my favourites is to make fabric buckets, great for soft toys, crayons and bathroom storage.
-I wanted to share how to sew fabric storage buckets for the home.
+One of my favourites is to make fabric buckets, great for soft toys, crayons and bathroom storage along with many more uses.

 I love these so much as you can use them for pretty much anything.
 They are sturdy but soft, collapsible and machine washable.
 Perfect to use in and around the home, especially with children.

 You can add a little hook to them so you can hang them up or string them along a rope.
 They are so versatile and handy to use and best of all you can make them match any room and decor in your house!

 They are super simple to put together and aren’t as complicated as they may seem.
 Follow my simple tutorial on how to make these super cute fabric storage buckets.

 Tools & Equipment

 - Fabric – You will want a lining and exterior fabric